Quoting the great Jacques-Yves Cousteau:

 Gravity is an external force that presses down on us daily, keeping our feet planted on the earth.
-But it can also do a number on our bodies over time.
-When sitting in an office chair all day, we use our core and peripheral muscles to hold up our body weight up and maintain an upright posture.
+But it s sitting in an office chair all day, we use our core and peripheral muscles to hold up our body weight up and maintain an upright posture.

 GRAVITY AND THE OFFICE CHAIR ARE FIGHTING AGAINST US